Rachana-Paudel-zz/Cloud-Practitioner/Getting started with Networking/README.md

 5. Session layer:
     It provides the mechanism for opening, closing, and managing a session between user application processes.
 Communication sessions consist of requests and responses that occur between applications.

+6. Presentation layer:
+    It is responsible for formatting and delivering information to the application layer for further processing or display.
+It translates data bases on that the application accepts.